bigbitbus/terrasalt/README.md

 #### The Terrasalt module

 We have packaged up the salt-minion software installation and key acceptance/deletion operations in the terrasalt module in the `terraform/modules/tf_salt_mod` folder.
 This module is used in examples to spin up Amazon AWS, Microsoft Azure, and Google GCP VMs that can be downloaded from the terraform/{aws_/azure_/gcp_}example folders.
 In order to run these examples you will need to set several OS environment variables on the terraform machine; we have included a list of these environment variables for each provider in a file named `<provider>_env_var_example.md`.

+If you need to set grains on the newly created minions then please fill out the input variable arrays "grain_keys" and "grain_vals" as shown in the examples.

 Be very mindful of when using your cloud credentials - _never-ever check them into version control!_.
 We have used environment variables to access all cloud credentials in this project (we assumed that the terraform machine is secured).